Lochnair/netlink-bindings/README.md

 provided at runtime.
 - `operations.all-attrs: true` or `operations.[].all-attrs: true` - don't
 narrow down attributes in generated request types.
+- `definitions.[].shrinkable: true` - C struct is padded with zeros or truncated when needed, e.g. the struct was expanded between the kernel versions.
+The default behavior is to return a decoding error.

 Feature flags: